authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 # Troubleshooting BIMI

-There are several factors to consider for email receivers on things that can go wrong, below are a handful of considerations:
+There are several factors to consider for email receivers on things that can go wrong; below are a handful of considerations:

 * Failing to verify a VMC
 * Failing to extract an Indicator from a validated VMC